Get

 Conclusion

-We hope this list has given you some ideas of hiking trails you can explore with your dog.
-Before visiting any trail, remember to review their posted rules since many trails require your dog to be leashed.
+We hope that this list has given you a few ideas of the hiking trails that you can explore with your dog.
+Before visiting any location, remember to review their posted rules, since many trails require your dog to be leashed.
 Bring plenty of water for yourself and your dog, and don’t forget to take breaks as needed.

 Also See: